gozerodi/saw-cutting-chatter-detection-xai/README.md

 Using raw sensor data (motor current and accelerometer) obtained from 20 different cutting experiments, an XGBoost model was developed and integrated with SHAP analysis.
 This allowed for the mathematical and physical verification of the root causes of signal dynamics and instabilities during chatter.
 The project moves beyond "black-box" models by validating machine learning decisions with raw physical signals.

 ### ⚙️ Experimental Setup & Machining Conditions
-To ensure scientific reproducibility and provide physical context for the sensor data, all experiments were conducted under the following controlled industrial conditions:

 * **Machine Tool:** The cutting operations were performed on a [Marka ve model yazıcalak, örn: Kasto CNC / Bekamak] industrial saw.
 * **Cutting Kinematics:** The saw head was programmed to feed in a strictly horizontal direction against the workpiece.